Caroline Righton: Media career

 Righton transferred her skills as a radio presenter to television.
-She moved to Windsor, Berkshire and started presenting the BBC London regional early morning television show London Plus from 1985 to 1987.
+She moved to Windsor, Berkshire and started presenting the BBC London regional early morning television show BBC London Plus from 1985 to 1987.
 That year, Righton moved to the ITV breakfast station, TV-am, becoming a national television presenter for the first time, she presented the early part of TV-am before handing over to the main Good Morning Britain show.
 The on-air promotions at the time said that she was recruited "to get the early rising men tuning in to TV-am's first hour".
 She joined in April 1987 and left in October the same year.
 Also at this time, she conducted a series of interviews with heavyweight boxers Frank Bruno and Joe Bugner during the build up to their fight at White Hart Lane in London.
 These interviews formed the basis of a Video Cassette release (later rereleased on DVD) called Frank Bruno v Joe Bugner: The Final Word.

 Righton occasionally wrote columns for The Times and The Guardian while she was presenting on TV-am.

 After leaving TV-am she occasionally appeared as a stand-in presenter on other news programmes, including reading the short BBC Daytime bulletins and BBC Breakfast Time bulletins in 1988.
 Next was BSB, Sky News, ITN and the occasional filling-in on LWT News in 1990.
 During her time presenting the national news, Righton presented on-screen with Jeremy Paxman and was a main anchor during the Gulf War.
 In 1991 and 1992 she occasionally presented on The Channel Four Daily, where she was co-presenter for the last edition of the show in September 1992.

 Righton has produced television programmes for Sky, ITV and Channel 4.
 She then started her own producing business, before being bought out by a larger company and becoming the managing director of their broadcast division.
 During this time, she worked closely with the companies corporate clients and had media coached senior personnel of many blue-chip companies.

 In 1999, after 14 years away, Righton returned to the West Country after becoming a regional controller for ITV company Carlton under her former TV-am boss Clive Jones.
 It was from her base in Cornwall in 2003, that Righton started her career as an author, with her first work, The Life Audit, a self-help plan and guide that has become a best-seller in America, Asia and Australia.
 It has also been translated into Mandarin Chinese, French and Dutch.
 Righton appeared on national television in the UK and on CBS's Early Show in the United States, while the associated website to the book has members from 25 different countries.